EntTheTree/Webnovel-1/The reincarnation of Esther Nikodemus (draft 1) /All chapters.md

 “I’m glad”, she said with a big smile, “it’s oat porridge, I used to make it whenever you would get sick”.
 I accepted another spoonful from her.

 This woman was supposedly my mother.
 A pretty woman with golden hair the same as mine and brilliant blue eyes reminiscent of a cloudless blue sky.
-Her youthful stature would make one wonder if she really was a mother, her age doesn’t show at all.
+Her youthful stature would make one wonder if she was a actual mother, her age doesn’t show at all.

 According to this woman, Victoria, my name was Esther, 13 years old.
 I had been struggling with illnesses my whole life but it was especially bad this time, even putting me on the edge of death.
 The priest had said that it was a miracle as someone not accepting healing magic was a sure sign of death.
 Although he had no answers as to why I didn’t have any memories.

 Healing magic.
 Magic.
 I don’t really know what to expect anymore.
-But I knew for a fact by instinct that the one that was supposed to be in this body, Esther, was dead.
+But I knew for a fact by instinct, that the one that was supposed to be in this body, Esther, was dead.
 I didn’t feel the need to tell him that.
 Victoria looked gleefully at the now empty bowl of porridge.

 A day had passed since I’ve taken over Esther’s body.
 My body still ached all over but speaking had become less of a strain, so I passed the time by asking a bunch of questions to Victoria.

 This country was called the Guillain Empire and it was currently year 563 of the imperial calendar.
-We lived in some place being ruled by a count whose name I couldn’t remember.
-Yeah, this wasn’t earth.
+We lived in some town ruled by some baron whose name I couldn’t remember.
+This doesn’t sound like the earth I knew.

 “A planet?
 Is it some kind of plant?”
 She was sitting on a chair by my bedside.

-“It’s not a plant, I just remembered the word”
+“It’s not a plant, I think, I just remembered the word”

-Her eyes got filled with hope.
+Her eyes were filled with hope.
 “Really?
 Do you remember anything else?”

 “No, sorry…”